 This course features the application of advanced health assessment diagnostic techniques in the skills lab.
 The students will complete comprehensive health assessment and differential diagnosis of common health problems for diverse populations utilizing case-based patient simulations and standardized patients.
 In addition, students will integrate health promotion activities into lab assignments.
 Students will learn principles and techniques to common procedures customary to the primary care setting.
 The course will focus on building competence and confidence in performing comprehensive assessments and diagnostic procedures while applying the theoretical knowledge gained from the Advanced Health Assessment course.
-The minimum requirement for this practicum is 40 hours of residency.
-This course requires a 3-day onsite residency that is schedule with the Health Assessment onsite residency.
+This course requires a 3-day onsite residency that is scheduled with the Health Assessment onsite residency.